LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Create an EC2 instance using awscli
 ### [1] Create a security group
-We create a security group with the name same as my student number 24188516, --group-name specifies the group name and --description adds a description.
+Create a security group with the name of my student number `24188516-sg`, `--group-name` specifies the group name and `--description` adds a description.
 ```
 aws ec2 create-security-group --group-name <student number>-sg --description "security group for development environment"
 ```

-This will use the default VPC (if you want to specify a VPC, use --vpc-id vpc-xxxxxxxx).
-Take a note of the security group id that is created.

 ### [2] Authorise inbound traffic for ssh